2022–23 Port Vale F.C. season: EFL League One

 Having achieved promotion out of EFL League Two via the play-offs, the Port Vale squad had a shorter summer break than most other EFL League One clubs as their final game was on 28 May rather than 30 April.
-As a result, director of football David Flitcroft said that players would be having a phased return to training, with players who featured in more games taking longer to report back for the pre-season training camp in Spain.
+As a result, the director of football David Flitcroft said that players would be having a phased return to training, with players who featured in more games taking longer to report back for the pre-season training camp in Spain.
 The first summer signing was Lewis Cass, who had played for the club on loan from Newcastle United in the 2021–22 season.
 Seeking experienced League One players, the club signed Belgian midfielder Funso Ojo following his release from Scottish Premiership club Aberdeen.
 Meanwhile Aaron Martin and Jake Taylor were sold on, to Eastleigh and Morecambe respectively.
-The club brought in number of signings in the last week of July: 20-year old former Watford defender Derek Agyakwa (who had been at the club on trial), 21-year old former Stoke City defender Will Forrester, 29-year old former Wigan Athletic attacker Gavin Massey, and 17-year old Southampton loanee defender Thierry Small.
-Rory Holden, a 24-year old midfielder who had played under Clarke at Walsall, was also signed after spending pre-season with the club.
+The club brought in number of signings in the last week of July: 20-year-old former Watford defender Derek Agyakwa (who had been at the club on trial), 21-year-old former Stoke City defender Will Forrester, 29-year-old former Wigan Athletic attacker Gavin Massey, and 17-year-old Southampton loanee defender Thierry Small.
+Rory Holden, a 24-year-old midfielder who had played under Clarke at Walsall, was also signed after spending pre-season with the club.
 Vale opened the season at Vale Park with a 2–1 win over Fleetwood Town; centre-backs Nathan Smith and Connor Hall scored within two minutes of each other complete a comeback victory after Daniel Batty opened the scoring on six minutes.